Chenfeng1271/awesome-MNER/README.md

 <div align=center>

-A collection of resources on multimodal learning research.
+A collection of resources on multimodal named entity recognition.

 </div>